adventuremomblog

 Visit Fort Fisher State Recreation Area

-This state park is located close to the North Carolina Aquarium at Fort Fisher.
-It has 6 miles of beaches and really cool oak trees that have been twisted and formed by the elements through the years.
+This state park is located near the North Carolina Aquarium at Fort Fisher.
+It has 6 miles of beaches and really cool oak trees, twisted and formed by the elements over the years.

 Unfortunately, it wasn’t open during our visit but it’s free to visit and perfect for war history enthusiasts.